McJug/graphql-metrics/README.md

 // context.metrics contains an array of Metrics from execution
 ```

-Adding a try/catch around the graphql call will still allow the developer to get partial metrics and an error from the resolver that failed:
+If a resolver throws an error partial metrics can still be recovered including the error that was thrown:

 ```
-const gqlSchema: GraphQLSchema = enableGraphGLMetrics ( ... );
-const context: IGraphQLMetricEnabledContext = {
-  ...,
-  metrics: [],
-};

-try {
 const result = await graphql(gqlSchema, ..., ..., context);
-} catch (e) {
-  // context.metrics[indexToFailedResolver].error contains the error thrown inside that resolver }
+// context.metrics[indexToFailedResolver].error contains the error thrown inside that resolver
 ```